ramirez7/configurator-applicative/README.md

+# `configurator-applicative`

+> The for-itself is the in-itself losing itself as in-itself in order to found itself as consciousness.

+**This is all still very WIP!**

 Self-describing parsers for configurator files.
 Never waste time wondering what a config should look like again!

-The approach taken is pretty shameless inspired by `optparse-applicative`, but the problem being solved is very similar as well.
+## Motivation

+`configurator` is a pretty nice library for parsing config files, but one problem that arises when working with it in a team is that the config file format is a by-product of the parsing code.
+So if you want to know how to create a config file from scratch that satisfies a parser, your only option is to read through the parsing code.

+It doesn't have to be this way.
+For example, `optparse-applicative` is a great command line argument parser, but you don't need to read Haskell code to know what command line arguments to pass to it.
+The selling point of the library is that you get `--help` for free! `optparse-applicative` parsers are able to describe themselves by inspecting their structure. `configurator-applicative` aims to do this same sort of thing but with config file parsers.
+In fact, the `configurator-applicative`'s design is pretty shamelessly inspired by `optparse-applicative`!

 ### Example
 The `examples` binary has an example parser: